 Professional Support Unit

 The Professional Support Unit supports all doctors in training whose performance has been affected for any reason and can be contacted for advice and guidance regarding any issues affecting progression through training.
-You can be referred to the Professional Support Unit by the School or you can request a referral yourself via e-mail: firstname.lastname@example.org, or telephone (029) 2068 7411.
+You can be referred to the Professional Support Unit by the School or you can request a referral yourself via e-mail: HEIW.ProfessionalSupport@wales.nhs.uk or telephone 03300 584211.
 They will invite you to a confidential meeting to discuss your situation or any issues raised and offer appropriate support.

 The WSA Lead for Professional Support is Dr Tracey Wall: Tracey.Wall@wales.nhs.uk